 The main downstream signaling pathway mediated by IR signaling is the Akt2-mediated signaling pathway that is responsible for the translocation of the glucose transporter (Glut4) into the plasma membrane.
 This translocation is necessary for the intake of glucose, glycogen synthesis, synthesis of proteins and triglycerides as well as mitogen-activated protein kinase (MAPK) mediated regulation of gene expressions.

-Insulin receptor follows the two main downstream signaling pathways which are Akt2 signaling pathway and MAPK signaling pathway.
-Activated tyrosine kinase domain of the IR activates the downstream insulin receptor substrate (IRS) signaling proteins that can either follow the Akt2 pathway or MAPK pathway depending upon the current need of the system.
+The insulin receptor follows the two main downstream signaling pathways which are the Akt2 signaling pathway and the MAPK signaling pathway.
+The activated tyrosine kinase domain of the IR activates the downstream insulin receptor substrate (IRS) signaling proteins that can either follow the Akt2 pathway or MAPK pathway depending upon the current need of the system.

-In Akt2 signaling pathway, activated IRS protein activates the phosphatidylinositol-3-kinase (PI-3K) by phosphorylating its regulatory domain.
+In the Akt2 signaling pathway, activated IRS protein activates the phosphatidylinositol-3-kinase (PI-3K) by phosphorylating its regulatory domain.
 Activated PI-3K leads to the phosphorylation of the phosphatidylinositol-4, 5-bisphosphate (PIP2) to phosphatidylinositol-3,4,5-triphosphate (PIP3).
-PIP3 then recruits the pleckstrin homology domain containing enzymes such as PDK1 and Akt2.
+PIP3 then recruits the pleckstrin homology domain-containing enzymes such as PDK1 and Akt2.
 PDK1 phosphorylates the PIP3 bound Akt2 and mediates the translocation of Glut4 into the plasma membrane thereby allowing the glucose influx.
-In addition to the translocation of the Glut4, Akt2 also mediates the glycogen synthesis by activating the glycogen synthase kinase-3 (GSK3).
+In addition to the translocation of the Glut4, Akt2 also mediates glycogen synthesis by activating glycogen synthase kinase-3 (GSK3).